dotsunited/BundleFu/README.markdown

 Du_BundleFu
 ===========

-Du_BundleFu is PHP5.3+ library which bundles multiple css/javascript files into a big package and sends it out at once.
+Du_BundleFu is PHP 5.3+ library which bundles multiple css/javascript files into a big package and sends it out at once.

 It is a port of the [Ruby on Rails](http://rubyonrails.org) plugin [bundle-fu](http://code.google.com/p/bundle-fu/).